Tips for Saving for a Down Payment on a Home

 2009 - 2012 | $5,000 |

-Unused contribution room can be “carried forward” indefinitely and there is no limit on how much contribution room you can accumulate.
-For example, if you haven’t contributed anything to a TFSA, your contribution room could be $95,000 for 2024!
+Unused contribution room can be “carried forward” indefinitely.
+For example, if you haven’t contributed anything to a TFSA, your contribution room could be $102,000 for 2025!

 The Canada Revenue Agency (CRA) tracks contribution room and reports this amount through the “My Account” function on the CRA web site.

 You need a down payment of at least 5% of the home’s purchase price.
-However, make as large a down payment as you can to lower your interest costs and mortgage payments—and to potentially avoid paying mortgage insurance.
+However, consider making as large a down payment as you can to lower your interest costs and mortgage payments—and to potentially avoid paying for mortgage insurance.

 Generally, if your down payment is equal to or more than 20% of the home purchase price, you may qualify for a “conventional” mortgage, which doesn’t require you to purchase mortgage insurance.